F0cket/vibe-bot/README.md

 # Vibe-Bot
-Vibe bot is a discord bot that does many things.
+Vibe Bot is a discord bot that does many things.

-__Vibe-Bot is not publically hosted at this time.
+__Vibe Bot is not publically hosted at this time.
 You will need to host it yourself.__

 Commands
 =====